WaylonWalker/kedro-static-viz/README.md

 # Kedro-Static-Viz

 Kedro-Static-Viz creates a static website for your [Kedro](https://github.com/quantumblacklabs/kedro) data pipelines.
 Kedro static viz is a very small python cli that makes your kedro-viz generated pipeline.json data available to a static appication built with gatsbyjs.
 The benefit of this is that it it can be built inside of a ci service such as github actions and deployed to a number to static file hosts such as Netlify, Now.sh, github pages, S3.
 Free options are endless these days.
+By default the site will be built to the `public` directory.

 ## Example Site